 In addition to transit agencies, an external partner entity could include, but is not limited to:

-a.
-Educational institutions, which include entities providing professional accreditation, degree, and/or certification programs, such as universities, community colleges, or trade schools, either non-profit or for-profit.
+1. Educational institutions, which include entities providing professional accreditation, degree, and/or certification programs, such as universities, community colleges, or trade schools, either non-profit or for-profit.

-b.
-Public workforce investment systems, such as local Workforce Investment Boards and their one-stop systems.
+2. Public workforce investment systems, such as local Workforce Investment Boards and their one-stop systems.

-c.
-Labor organizations, such as labor unions and labor management organizations.
+3. Labor organizations, such as labor unions and labor management organizations.

-d.
-Non-profit organizations that support the mission of transit and transportation workforce development.
+4. Non-profit organizations that support the mission of transit and transportation workforce development.

 Applicants should include a letter of confirmed support from each potential partner as part of their application.

 Applicants must include sufficient evidence of the partnership.
 Sufficient evidence may include a memorandum of agreement or letter of intent signed by all parties that describes the parties' roles, responsibilities and financial commitment in the proposed project.
-FTA may contact each partner to determine its level of involvement and financial commitment in the proposed application.

 3. Cost Sharing